gdiaz384/py3TranslateLLM/README.md

         - Or use double quotes `""` like: `"""Hello, world!"""` TODO: Test this.
     - Whitespace is ignored for `languageCodes.csv` and for .csv's that contain the untranslated text.
     - Whitespace is preserved for all of the dictionaries.
-- .xls is quite old and supports a maximum of 65,000 rows, which is relatively small.
+- .xls is quite old and supports a maximum of ~65,000 rows, which is relatively small.
 [Source](//github.com/pyexcel/pyexcel-xls#warning).
 Consider using any other format.
     - Microsoft's [documentation](//learn.microsoft.com/en-us/previous-versions/office/developer/office-2010/gg615597(v=office.14)).

 ### Regarding Settings Files:

+- Settings read from the command prompt take priority over what is specified in the `.ini` text file.
+- By default, the name of the program without an extension + `.ini` is used to determine the name of the settings.ini file from which to read settings.
+Example: pyTranslateLLM.ini
+- This file can also specified manually at the CLI during runtime by using `--settingsFile`, `-sf`.
+- Values in the settings.ini file are designated using the following syntax:
+    - `commandLineOption=value`
+    - The 'None' keyword for an option indicates no value.
+Example: `preTranslationDictionary=None`
+    - Whitespace is ignored.
+    - Lines with only whitespace are ignored.
+    - Lines starting with `#` are ignored.
+In other words, `#` means a comment.
+    - Keys in the key=value pairs are case sensitive.
+    - Keys in the key=value pairs must match the command line options exactly or will be interpreted as user-defined custom values.
+    - See: `py3TranslateLLM --help` and the **Parameters** enumeration below for valid values.
-- The text formats used for templates and settings (.ini .txt) have their own syntax:
+- The text formats used for settings.ini (.ini .txt) have their own syntax:
     - `#` indicates that line is a comment.
     - Values are specified by using `item=value` Example:
         - `paragraphDelimiter=emptyLine`